 TCBI with digital advance

 43mm inverted, telescopic fork with adjustable rebound damping and spring preload/4.4 in

 Tetra-Lever with stepless rebound damping adjustment and remote spring preload adjuster/5.4 in

 12, 24, or 36 months

-Dual floating 310mm petal-style rotors with four-piston calipers, ABS
+Dual floating 310mm petal-style discs with four-piston calipers, ABS

 36 Month Limited Warranty